circuitnederland/registrationform/cyclos_configuration/scripts/emandates/README.md

 ## eMandates Library

 The library holds most of the logic.
-It has some parameters that should be set to.

 - Script: `Library.groovy`
 - Parameters: `Library.properties`